At Holly Park, we take the health and safety of our pupils, staff, parents and other members of the community seriously.

 First Aid

-It will be compulsory for primary schools to teach some sort of First Aid from September 2020.
-Getting ahead of the game we have bought sessions for all classes from Reception to Y6 from a company that were recommended to us called Mini First Aid.
-Classes meet the new 2020 UK National Curriculum Requirements.
+It is now compulsory for primary schools to teach some sort of First Aid.
+We have bought sessions for all classes from Reception to Y6 from a company that were recommended to us called Mini First Aid.